The Best Fountain Pens For Calligraphy (2026)

 Italic Nib

-Also known as the cursive nib, this nib has a broad and flat tip with a straight cut.
+Also known as a cursive nib, this nib has a broad and flat tip with a straight cut.
 This design allows for maximum line width variation and results in a very sharp edge.
 Italic nibs can be stiff and scratchy to write with because they are the sharpest nib type available.
 This makes them particularly sensitive to your writing angle, offering crisp, thin lines.
 If you're a fan of this distinctive form of hand lettering and you don't mind using a lot of ink, then italic calligraphy may be for you.

 Stub Nib